thecae/Personal-Portfolio/README.md

 * Home
 * Blog - A list of escape room reviews I've written
 * Portfolio - A picturesque resume of my work
+* Solitaire - A solitaire game I wrote for CS4288 (Web System Architecture)

 ## Deployment Stack

 The site is built on React and is deployed on an AWS EC2 instance.
 The site is served using `nginx`.
 I use `pm2` to deploy the process in production mode (`npm run deploy`) and NodeJS to do local testing (`npm run start`).
 The site is compiled using `esbuild` with `tailwindcss` as the styler.

 Blogs are held in a static folder and are parsed using a very simple API.
 The API is built using `express`.
 The API is used to retrieve the list of blogs (`GET /api/blogs`) and to retrieve the content of a specific blog (`GET /api/blogs/:slug`).
 In the future, I might move this to a MongoDB database, but for now, this does the trick.
 Each blog has a `slug` that serves as the filename of the blog, the URL of the blog, and its unique identifier.
 Blogs are found by slugs.

+The API for the Solitaire game uses Redis and MongoDB to store games and login states.
+I use MongoDB to store uses, games, and moves made; Redis is used to ensure logins across refreshes.
+The API is built using `express`.
+This site is served as a subroute of the main site using a `<Router>` object inside a `<Route>` component.

 ## Future Plans
 I have a long list of escape rooms I have yet to review.
 They are all posted on my Morty profile and are sitting locally on my machine.
 I write notes on each of the escape rooms after I do them, but I have yet to write the full content of the blogs.
 I want to finally make this change to add the blogs of the rooms I've done.